Imperial Guard (Iran): Javidan Guard

-The last Commanding Officer of the Javidan Guard was Lieutenant-Colonel Yusuf-i-nijad.
+The last Commanding Officer of the Royal Guard was Lieutenant-Colonel Yusufi.

 Main Imperial Guard

 By the late 1970s the entire Imperial Guard (including conscripts outside the Javidan units) was 18,000 strong, with artillery, armored and helicopter units.
 The entire Guard comprised some 6% of the army, and were the only troops stationed permanently in the capital Tehran.

 Recruitment

 A recruit to the Imperial Guard had to pass a series of proficiency tests, varying in subjects and difficulty.
 Reportedly one of the prerequisites for initiation was to be able to recite one's family history back for 23 generations from memory alone.

 Uniforms and insignia

 Imperial Guard units were distinguished by salmon (light red) coloured insignia.
 The Pahlavi Cavalry Guard had special blue and red ceremonial uniforms, including silver cuirasses and crested helmets.

-Iranian Revolution
+Islamic Revolution

 The Imperial Guard remained loyal to Mohammad Reza Pahlavi until his departure for exile in January 1979.
 After two days of fighting from the 9th through 11 February, against armed civilians and dissident Air Force and Army personnel, the Imperial Guard was withdrawn to its bases.
 The Guard was disbanded on 17 February 1979.
 The Javidan Guard was formally dissolved by the new Iranian regime, although some portions of the wider Imperial Guard remained in existence.
-These remaining units were stripped of their historical privileges and duties and integrated into the 21st Division of the regular Army Ground Forces.
+These remaining units were stripped of their historical privileges and duties and integrated into the Islamic Revolutionary Guard Corps of the regular Islamic Republic of Iran Army Ground Forces.
 They saw action in the Iran–Iraq War.